-ANILCA established the Regional Advisory Councils as a public forum for the expression of views and sharing information originating from the local communities of the region and to provide recommendations to the Federal Subsistence Board (Board) regarding management of fish and wildlife resources for subsistence on Federal public lands.
+ANILCA established the Regional Advisory Councils as the public forum for the expression of views and information originating from the local communities of the region and to provide recommendations to the Federal Subsistence Board regarding management of fish and wildlife resources for subsistence uses on Federal public lands.
 The members of the Council and the public participants provide the expertise of subsistence people to the process of forming regulations that govern their lives and to the management of Federal public lands they use for subsistence purposes.
-The Council is a vital link between the Board and the rural residents whose lives the Board's decisions affect.
+The Council is a vital link between the Federal Subsistence Board and rural residents whose lives the Board's decisions affect.

 20e.
-Why is it necessary to close and/or partially closed committee meetings?
+Why is it necessary to close and/or

+partially closed committee meetings?

-Not applicable - meetings are open to the public.
+Not applicable - all meetings are open to the public